RTIInternational/biocloud_gwas_workflows/association_testing/rvtests/README.md

 The steps in this workflow are as follows:

 1. Perform association testing in Rvtests.
-2. Add chr, position, and standard error to Rvtests results.
+2. Add chr, position, and standard error to Rvtests results and convert to standard format for GWAS results (see appendix).
 3. (Optional) Convert variant IDs to a different format.
 4. (Optional) Filter by MAF in reference population.
 5. (Optional) Filter by MAF in study population.
 6. (Optional) Filter by imputation RSQ.
-7. Generate Q-Q and Manhattan plots.
+7. Filter summary statistics by p-value.
-8. Filter summary statistics by p-value.
+8. Generate Q-Q and Manhattan plots.

 Each of these steps in described in detail below.
+Steps 1-6 are run separately for each chromosome.
+Steps 7 and 8 merge all chromosomes together.

 ### 1. Perform association testing in Rvtests.